 (2) Where the data holder already provides a consumer dashboard for the relevant account holder under rule 1.15, the service under subrule (1) must be included in the consumer dashboard.

 (3) Where the data holder does not already provide a consumer dashboard for that relevant account holder under rule 1.15, the service under subrule (1) is the data holder’s consumer dashboard for the relevant account holder.

-(4) A data holder does not contravene subrule (1) in relation to subparagraphs (1)(d)(iii) and (iv) so long as it takes reasonable steps to ensure that the functionality complies with those subparagraphs.
+(4) A data holder does not contravene paragraph (1)(g) if the data holder takes reasonable steps to ensure that the online service complies with the paragraph.

 Common information on consumer dashboard